LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 * PatientExportOperation - Patient export
 * GroupExportOperation - group export
 * ImportOperation - import resources using the system endpoint
-* StatusOperation - polling status for import and export
+* StatusOperation - polling status for import and export ($bulkdata-status)

 Each operation calls the JavaBatch framework defined in the *fhir-bulkimportexport-webapp* module to execute the export unit-of-work.
 There are 4 JavaBatch jobs defined as following in *fhir-bulkimportexport-webapp* module for the above 3 export operations and 1 import operation: